Ahmed-Mattar/udacity-aws/README.md

 # Udagram

-This project is part of the Udacity FullStack JavaScript nanodegree.
+This project is part of the Udacity FullStack JavaScript nanodegree it's the last project and it's aim is to use aws services to host a full stack application.

 The project is available at